grafana/mimir/docs/sources/configuration/about-runtime-configuration.md

 - `max_series` \ `-ingester.instance-limits.max-series`

-  Limit the total number of series that an ingester keeps in memory, across all users.
+  Limit the total number of series that an ingester keeps in memory, across all tenants.
 When this limit is reached, requests that create new series will fail with an HTTP 500 error.

 - `max_tenants` \ `-ingester.instance-limits.max-tenants`